 Today, all five children are realizing the potential fostered by their father.
 All have extended his legacy of commitment to social justice, civil rights, education and global health and peace.
 Among the many notable efforts of the Shriver children:

---Maria Shriver, reporter, author and former First Lady of California, is one of America's most committed women's empowerment and public service activists.
+--Maria Shriver, journalist, author and former First Lady of California, is one of America's most committed women's empowerment and public service activists.
 Her Women's Nation initiative and reinvention of the role of California's First Lady has put 21st century women's issues at the forefront of American culture.
 In that spirit, she also transformed the California Governor's and First Lady's Women's Conference into the premiere women's convening event in the world.
 Simultaneously, she continues to be a highly effective advocate for a host of social programs and initiatives, appearing at diverse events and broadcast media - all in service to humanitarian causes.